elasticpath/react-pwa-reference-storefront/components/src/ProfileCompliance/README.md

 #### Description

 Displays data policies available and consented to by profile.
 Can revoke and consent to new policies.
+This component may be used to display consented policies for GDPR, CCPA, etc.

 #### Usage